lochmueller/seal_ai/README.md

 > ## ATTENTION
 >
 > This extension is a proof-of-concept!
-Please handle the result carfully.
+Please handle the result carefully.